Akshay-Vinod-Jha/NextStepPlannerV2/README.md

-# 🏞️ NisargPath - Your Journey, Uncharted
+# 🏞️ Trekora - Your Journey, Uncharted

 ## _Discover, Book, and Experience the Wild_

 ## ✨ Project Overview

-**NisargPath** is a full-stack web platform meticulously designed to simplify the process of discovering and booking adventurous treks.
+**Trekora** is a full-stack web platform meticulously designed to simplify the process of discovering and booking adventurous treks.
 It provides a seamless and intuitive experience for users to explore curated trek details and manage their bookings, while empowering administrators with comprehensive tools to organize, publish, and oversee all trek operations.
-From solo adventurers to group explorers, NisargPath connects enthusiasts with their next unforgettable outdoor experience.
+From solo adventurers to group explorers, Trekora connects enthusiasts with their next unforgettable outdoor experience.

-## 💡 How NisargPath Works & Its Core Functionality
+## 💡 How Trekora Works & Its Core Functionality

-NisargPath provides a streamlined workflow for both trekkers and administrators:
+Trekora provides a streamlined workflow for both trekkers and administrators:

 ### For Trekkers (Users):
 1.  **Discover Treks:** Browse through a curated list of upcoming treks with detailed descriptions, itineraries, and essential information.